Don’t know what to wear in Iceland? You’re not alone. When I bought my ticket, I had absolutely no idea.

 Regular humans live in places considered by the rest of the world as ‘wild’ or excessively cold, and those humans probably aren’t traipsing around the trendy cafes of Reykjavik in fuchsia fleece sweaters and ski boots.
 They’re wearing regular warm stuff for regular humans who want to be warm.
 And you can too.

 I searched and online shopped so much that you don’t have to, and put it all in a list with links to useful stuff that ships word-wide (including Australia!
 Because I’m sick on finding stuff on Amazon and finding it doesn’t ship to Australia), and I can honestly say there’s nothing I wished I’d taken by the end of my month-long trip, so I’m genuinely recommending all of it.
 Plus, for humans who identify as male, I’ve included ‘man’ options so everyone knows what to wear in Iceland!

 Side note: There are a few Amazon affiliate links in this article, which just means I’ll get a (small) commission if you buy things by clicking on the links under the images on this page.
-It doesn’t cost you anything, and you can read my disclaimer for more info 🙂
+It doesn’t cost you anything extra, and you can read my disclaimer for more info 🙂

 Don’t know what to wear in Iceland when it comes to shoes?
 I recommend starting with a pair of good-quality, waterproof boots.
 I’m usually all for the cheap option, but I really don’t think you can stinge on boots when you’re heading to the arctic circle – wet feet could mean frostbite, which would really ruin your holiday.